CNURobotics/flexbe_turtlesim_demo/docs/home_behavior.md

 Given the above state implementation, the `FlexBE Turtlesim Demo` behavior defines an instance of this class, and adds it to the top level state machine in [`flexbe_turtlesim_demo_sm.py`](../flexbe_turtlesim_demo_flexbe_behaviors/flexbe_turtlesim_demo_flexbe_behaviors/flexbe_turtlesim_demo_sm.py)

-A fragment of the `flexbe_turtlesim_demo_sm.py` behavior implementation is shown below:
+A fragment of the `flexbe_turtlesim_demo_sm.py` behavior implementation is shown below.
+The values assigned in the `TeleportAbsoluteState()` constructor are taken from the FlexBE editor window shown above.

 ```python
 _state_machine = OperatableStateMachine(outcomes=['finished'])